 - 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page.
 Locate the Guest Network section. - 3.
-Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz, 5GHz-1, or 5GHz-2 wireless network. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
+Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type.
 If No security is selected, no password is needed to access your guest network.

-- 4. Click Save.
+- 4. Click SAVE.
 Now your guests can access your guest network using the SSID and password you set! - 5.
 You can also click Sharing Network to share the SSID and password to your guests.

 To view guest network information, go to Network Map and locate the Guest Network section.
-You can turn on or off the quest network function conveniently.
+You can turn on or off the guest network function conveniently.

-Chapter 6 Guest Network
+Chapter 8 Guest Network

-6. 2.
+8. 2.
 Customize Guest Network Options